 The North Carolina Board of Electrolysis Examiners (NCBEE) is responsible for the oversight and licensing of electrologists and laser hair reduction practitioners in the state of North Carolina.

-The Board is also responsible for testing and certifying new applicants for license as new electrologists, laser hair reduction practitioners, and/or instructors.
-A process for reciprocity is available to practitioners relocating to North Carolina from a licensed state with at least 600 hrs training.
-Every practitioner at every location where a practice is maintained must be inspected annually.
+The Board is also responsible for testing and certifying new applicants for a license as new electrologists, laser hair reduction practitioners, and/or instructors.
+A process for reciprocity is available to practitioners relocating to North Carolina from a licensed state with at least 600 hrs of training.
+Every practitioner at every location where the practice is maintained must be inspected annually.

 INITIATIVES & PROGRESS

 Senate Bill 489 was passed and became effective in 2007.
 The Bill amended NCGS Chapter 88A to include laser hair removal.
 Subsequently, Rules 21 NCAC 19 were amended September 1, 2010 to include laser epilation and fee changes.
 (21 NCAC 19 first became effective January 1, 1992).